loomio/loomio_help/content/legal/terms_of_service.md

 The following terms and conditions govern all use of the Loomio Application Service (the “Service”) and all content, services and products available at or through loomio.org (the “Site”).
 The Service is owned and operated by the Loomio Co-operative Ltd (“Loomio”).
 The Service is offered subject to your acceptance without modification of all of the terms and conditions contained herein and all other operating rules, policies (including, without limitation, Loomio’s [Privacy Policy](privacy)) and procedures that may be published from time to time on this Site by Loomio (collectively, the “Agreement”).

 If you are entering into this agreement on behalf of a company or other legal entity, you represent that you have the authority to bind such entity, its affiliates and all users who access our services through your account to these terms and conditions, in which case the terms "you" or "your" shall refer to such entity, its affiliates and users associated with it.
-If you do not have such authority, or if you do not agree with these terms and conditions, you must not accept this agreement and may not use the services.
+If you do not have such authority, or if you do not agree with these terms and conditions, you must not accept this agreement and may not use the Service.

 Please read this Agreement carefully before accessing or using the Service.
-By accessing or using any part of the Site, you agree to become bound by the terms and conditions of this agreement.
-If you do not agree to all the terms and conditions of this agreement, then you may not access the Service.
+By accessing or using any part of the Site, you agree to become bound by the terms and conditions of this Agreement.
+If you do not agree to all the terms and conditions of this Agreement, then you may not access the Service.
 If these terms and conditions are considered an offer by Loomio, acceptance is expressly limited to these terms.

 ## General Account Terms

 You must be a human.
 Accounts registered by "bots" or other automated methods are not permitted.
 You do not have to provide your legal name (except for subscribing group coordinators for billing purposes) and you can use the service with a pseudonym.

 You are responsible for maintaining the security of your account and password.
 Loomio cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 You are fully responsible for all activities that occur under the account and any other actions taken in connection with the account.
 You must immediately notify Loomio of any unauthorized uses of your account, or any other breaches of security.
-Loomio will not be liable for any acts or omissions by You, including any damages of any kind incurred as a result of such acts or omissions.
+Loomio will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.
 You may not use the Service for any illegal or unauthorized purpose.
 You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright or trademark laws).

 ## Content